Jonathan2251/lbd/source/about.rst

 Through this school learning purpose CPU, you have the chance to know the whole thing in compiler backend, linker, system tools and CPU design.
-Usually it is not easy from working in real CPU and compiler since the real job is too complicate to be finished by one single person alone.
+Usually it is not easy from working in real CPU and compiler since the real job is too complicated to be finished by one single person only.

 As my observation, LLVM advocated by some software engineers against gcc with two reasons.
 One is political with BSD license [#llvm-license]_ [#richard]_.
-The other is technical with following the 3 tiers of compiler software structure with C++ object oriented technology.
+The other is technical with following the 3 tiers of compiler software structure along with C++ object oriented technology.
 GCC started with C and adopted C++ after near 20 years later [#wiki-gcc]_.
 Maybe gcc adopted C++ just because llvm do that.
 I learned C++ object oriented programming during studied in school.
 After "Design Pattern", "C++/STL" and "object oriented design" books study, I understand the C is easy to trace while C++ is easy to creating reusable software units known as object.
-And if a programmer has well knowledge in "Design Pattern", then the C++ can supply more readablity and rewritabily (I have ever read a book of "system language" about software quality, it lists these items: read ablity, rewrite ablity, reuse ablity and performance to define the software quality).
+If a programmer has well knowledge in "Design Pattern", then the C++ can supply more reuse ability and rewrite ability.
+A book of "system language" about software quality that I have ever read , listing these items: read ability, rewrite ability, reuse ability and performance to define the software quality.
 Object oriented programming exists for solving the big and complex software development.
-Since compiler and OS are complex software definitly, why gcc and linux not use c++ [#wiki-cpp]_.
+Since compiler and OS are complex software without question, why gcc and linux not using c++ [#wiki-cpp]_.
 This is the reason I try to create a backend under llvm rather than gcc.

 Preface